KonH/UnityRefAnalyzer/README.md

 - Open RefAnalyzer/RefAnalyzer.sln, run it
 - Another Visual Studio instance will appear, when you open any other project, analyzer will be added automatically

+### Rider

+- Add references to other project manually
+- Changes will be applied when you rebuid other project